jackmoore/zoom/readme.md

 ## Changelog:

+### v1.7.13 - 2014/4/29
+* Destroy event does a better job of reseting back to the original state.

 ### v1.7.12 - 2014/2/11
 * Set zoomed image's maxHeight to none, just in case a maxHeight has been defined for images in the CSS.